LOCATION

 2 lb 6 oz bream from Bar-D

 Marion McMurphy of Mobile was given a Christmas gift certificate from his son for two days at the Donavan Inn.
 Marion and his wife came this March and had a wonderful time.
-Marion invited his friend, Bobby Moore, owner of the local Brierpatch Hunting Preserve to fish with him one morning.
+Marion invited his friend, Bobby Moore, Marion, to fish with him one morning.

 Bobby is a good fisherman and he caught the bass of his life at the Club.
 However, he lost the "big" bass after it wrapped his line around a stump.